Everything you need to know about King Charles’s coronation concert

 Sadly, it’s too late to apply for tickets for the concert, as the public ballot has now closed.

-The tickets will be split between 10,000 members of the public, who will be told if they have won free tickets by late April, and volunteers from Charles and Camilla’s charities.
+The tickets will be split between 10,000 members of the public, who were told if they had won free tickets in April, and volunteers from Charles and Camilla’s charities.

 The remaining tickets will be shared between organisations supporting young people, the military and the environment, alongside local communities and the Commonwealth.